 Can I travel while my Form I-485 is pending after PM-602-0199?

 Travel while Form I-485 is pending depends on the applicant’s underlying status, Advance Parole, and any unlawful presence or inadmissibility risks.
 Many applicants need Advance Parole before departing, while H-1B and L-1 holders may have different travel options.
 Applicants should review travel plans with counsel before leaving the United States.
-See the section above on travelling while a Form I-485 is pending.
+See the section above on traveling while a Form I-485 is pending.

 What should an adjustment of status applicant do now?